yhyakuna/katacoda-scenarios/vault-policies/step1.md

-In the first step, you are going to author an ACL policy named, `base.hcl `.
+In the editor pane, select the file named, `base.hcl ` under `/root`.

 Write the following policy rules in the editor (the following snippet can be copied into the editor):